 - Phone: 217 333-9515

-- Collection Assessment: Gathers and analyzes internal and external data to support collection development decisions.
+- Collection Analytics: Gathers and analyzes internal and external data to support collection development decisions.

 - Collection Management Services: Manages local and cooperative remote storage operations, collection management processing, and processing gift of materials.